rogorido/sistercities/sistercities.md

   BIND(ROUND(geof:distance(?coord_o, ?coord_d)) as ?dist)

   # not very elegant, but we want to avoid timeouts...
-  BIND("France" as ?origincountry)
+  BIND("Poland" as ?origincountry)

   SERVICE wikibase:label { bd:serviceParam wikibase:language "en". }
 }
 ```

-I do not want to explain the query itself, since you have already excellent tutorials.
-All queries for all EU countries can be found here.
+I do not want to explain the query itself, since you have already excellent tutorials on AÑADIR.
+The queries for all EU countries can be found here.

-With the data we can find in Wikidata a great deal of empirical questions can be posed.

-unfortunately the data in Wikidata do not enable us to ask an important question for historians: the temporal question.
-In other words: since when are two cities sister cities?

-The question is therefore: how do we get the data of the sistercities of European cities?
-Wikidata has already this information.
-We only have to query it.
+Running this query against the [wikidata server](https://query.wikidata.org/) you will get a table with the results, that you can export into different formats.
+We want to export them as TSV (tab separated values).
+Since some queries sometimes failed due to the timeout limitations of the wikidata servers, you have the downloaded data and you can find them [here].

-# R
+# Analyzing the data with R

-There are several ways to get the data into R for further analysis:
+Actually there are several ways to get the data into R for further analysis:

-1. exporting the results as CSV/TSV (comma/tab separated values) or JSON, which is what I will cover in this lesson;
+1. exporting the results as CSV/TSV (comma/tab separated values) or JSON, which is what I did,
-2. using one of the different R packages which are able to connect to a SPARQL endpoint and get the data (a more general one, [SPARQL](https://cran.r-project.org/web/packages/SPARQL/index.html), and a specific package for using with wikidata, [WikidataR](WikidataR)).
+2. using one of the different R packages which are able to connect to a SPARQL endpoint and get the data (a general package, [SPARQL](https://cran.r-project.org/web/packages/SPARQL/index.html), and a specific one for using with wikidata, [WikidataR](WikidataR)).
-3. downloading?? the data to your computer with one of the available programs for doing this (I can recommend [wikidata-cli](https://github.com/maxlath/wikidata-cli)).
+3. downloading the data to your computer with one of the available programs for doing this (I can recommend [wikidata-cli](https://github.com/maxlath/wikidata-cli)).

 In the present tutorial we will use only the data of six EU-countries: Germany, France, Poland, Hungary, Portugal, Bulgaria (three of so-called Western Europe and three of so-called Eastern Europe).
 But if you want to play with the data of all EU-countries you can find it here.